 A point feature class must have feature binning enabled to draw it with bins as a layer in a map or scene.
 To get started, run the Enable Feature Binning tool to build bins for your point feature class.
 You can only enable binning on point feature classes.

-Running the Enable Feature Binning tool activates binning for the feature layer but does not redraw the layer with bins until it is removed then added back to the project.
+In ArcGIS Pro 2.4, running the Enable Feature Binning tool activates binning for the feature layer but does not redraw bins until the layer is removed then added back to the map.